hasina-m/youtube/README.md

 # youtube
-A new youtube page with a wide selection of viral youtube videos
+A mock youtube page created with HTML.
+Video pages were linked to the home page by clicking the photo or title.
+The video page included the video that would play automatically, the title, views, and video description, as well as a link to navigate back to the home page.